SaintpatrickII/facebook_ml_final/README.md

 - Alike before a dataloader is utilised which completes. the appropriate transformations to both text & images, in this model however we also add an encoder & decoder to the loader, this will translate the class number to its string category name

+- As to cut down significantly with training times for the combined model BERT is utilised to deal with tokenisation instead of manually creating this

 - Model architecture stays largely the same with one important change, before the final linear layers == no. of classes, now we wat the final layers of each to both == 128, after combining both models one final linear layer is utilised to equate the final output to the number of classes

 - Model is trained & state.dict is saved alongside the decoder to be used later within our API

 - For the combined mdel, there is a rather large lag before it catches up to that of the other two models as the model is learning off the entire dataset, however within the 10 epochs benchmark given to compare models it hasent reached similar accuracy however doubling the training duration should lead to far greater results ( this took all weekend to train already :) )

+- (Red & Orange lines are Image & Text models, Blue is Combined)

 <img width="1456" alt="Screenshot 2022-08-22 at 19 29 29" src="https://user-images.githubusercontent.com/92804317/185993688-9540f589-69d6-42bb-b959-fc6cd8a105eb.png">